roathena/XML_parser/README.md

  1. **Unit Test 1**: Testing done for the retrieval of parent XML file and extraction of the zip file from the given url (refer ` unit_test_1.ipynb `)
  2. **Unit Test 2**: Testing done for parsing and cleaning the extracted XML file (ie) simplifying tag names (refer ` unit_test_2.ipynb `)
  3. **Unit Test 3**: Testing done for parsing of required tags and attributes from the XML file and converting it into a CSV format. (refer ` unit_test_3.ipynb `)

-*Thankyou for the opportunity, I thoroughly enjoyed and learned new strategies while doing the assignment.
-The data folder (which contains the XML files) has not been uploaded due to github's file size issues, but have been uploaded in internshala, zipped with the other files.*